Continuing, admitted students registered Spring Quarter, DO NOT submit the Summer Registration Application.

 Applying for a Bachelor’s Degree and/or Residency Teaching Certificate

 Degrees and/or residency teaching certificates are not automatically awarded when requirements are completed.
 It is the responsibility of the student to make application to the Registrar’s/Certification Office no later than the last day of regular classes, two quarters prior to the final quarter.
-Complete instructions are online.
+Complete instructions for applying for a Bachelors Degree or Residency Teaching Certificate are online.
 Teaching certificate applications are available in the Certification Office in Miller Hall 150.

 Institutional Policies and Procedures